Hot Summer-1968

 Grade: B+

-A Quiet Place Part II (2021) makes excellent use of sound, almost a character in itself, by featuring a deaf character and aliens who are blind and use only their acute sense of hearing to stalk and annihilate their prey.
+A Quiet Place Part II (2021) makes excellent use of sound, almost a character in itself, by featuring a deaf character and aliens who are blind and rely solely on their acute sense of hearing to stalk and annihilate their prey.

 The big sounds and the deafening silences keep the film fresh, capitalizing on its novel approach.

-The film is both a sequel and a prequel that presumably allows director, writer, and actor John Krasinski the chance to reprise his ill-fated character offering a neat timeline to the events of the first film, A Quiet Place (2018).
+The film is both a sequel and a prequel, presumably allowing director, writer, and actor John Krasinski the chance to reprise his ill-fated character, offering a neat timeline to the events of the first film, A Quiet Place (2018).

 And who doesn’t enjoy numerous shots of Emily Blunt playing bad-ass with a loaded shotgun?
-The talented actress and wife of Krasinski add credibility to the horror genre.
+The talented actress, wife of Krasinski, adds credibility to the horror genre.

-I know someone who saw A Quiet Place Part II without seeing A Quiet Place and enjoyed it nonetheless but I think it’s helpful to know the material to appreciate the first scene.
+I know someone who saw A Quiet Place Part II without having seen A Quiet Place and still enjoyed it, but I think it’s helpful to see the material to appreciate the first scene.

-We begin on Day one and the Abbott family-husband, wife, and three children, enjoy a little league game on a summer afternoon.
-When suddenly a cloud-like object plummets to Earth, all hell breaks loose and the town is in a terrified flee as aliens destroy all in their paths.
+We begin on Day one, and the Abbott family-husband, wife, and three children-enjoys a little league game on a summer afternoon.
+When suddenly a cloud-like object plummets to Earth, all hell breaks loose, and the town is in a terrified flight as aliens destroy all in their path.

 This plot point is interesting since viewers will know that two of the family members will not survive very long.